pchampio/EGC-2020/README.md

 ## Dataset

-The data set consists of 1200 titles and abstracts from the articles published at the EGC conference from 2004 to 2018.
+The data set consists of 1200 titles and abstracts from the articles published at the EGC conference between 2004 and 2018.
 Fields:
   - years
   - title